Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ## Software Requirements

-This tutorial has been tested on Ubuntu 20.04 virtual machine.
+This tutorial has been tested on Ubuntu 20.04 and 22.04 virtual machine.

+To configure the environment, you must follow the following steps :

-Update your Ubuntu environment first
+### Update your Ubuntu environment first

 ```bash
   sudo apt-get update
   sudo apt-get upgrade
 ```

+### Install necessary packages

 Make sure you have installed the following packages :